ThBlitz/Crypto-Trading-Bot/README.md

       }
       ________________________________________________________

-* you can alse set the above tool if you want to avoid for loop
+* you can also set the above tool if you want to avoid for loop

       candle_stick_ticker_1.set(options = options , tick_rate = 4 ,yield = False)